astronomer/airflow-guides/guides/logging.md

 ## Advanced Configuration Example: Add Multiple Handlers to the Same Logger

 For full control over the logging configuration you will need to create and modify a `log_config.py` file.
 This is relevant for use cases such as adding several handlers to the same logger with different formatters, filters, or destinations, or to add your own custom handler.
+You may want to do this in order to save logs of different severity levels in different locations, apply additional filters to logs stored in a specific location or to further configure a custom logging solution with a destination for which no provider is available yet.

 The following example adds a second remote logging S3 bucket to receive logs with a different file structure.